 - swelling and tenderness along the outside of the knee

-LCL surgery is carried under general anaesthetic, so you will be asleep during the operation.
+LCL surgery is carried out under general anaesthetic, so you will be asleep during the operation.

 Your orthopaedic surgeon makes a vertical cut on the outside of your knee and will take a section of tendon from elsewhere in your body – usually from the thigh or knee.